CiscoTestAutomation/getting-started/source/quickstart/manageconnections.rst

 How the |library| connects to devices
 -------------------------------------
-Because the |library| is based on Python, an object-oriented programming language, it uses an :term:`object` to represent your testbed topology, and another object to represent a device.
-You connect to a device by specifying the device object name.
+Because the |library| is based on Python, an :term:`object`-oriented programming language, it uses objects to represent your testbed topology.

 #.
 Set up a testbed YAML file that contains your device details.
 #.
 Use the |library| to create the testbed and device objects.